ekera/qunundrum/docs/pages/solve-linear-distribution-shor.md

 In total $10^3$ problem instances are considered to gather statistics.

-The results are written to the console and to <code>logs/solve-linear-shor.txt</code>.
+The results are written to the console and to a log file <code>logs/solve-linear-shor-YYYYMMDD-HHmmss±ZZZZ-XXXXXXXX.txt</code> where <code>YYYYMMDD-HHmmss</code> is the date and time when the executable was started, <code>±ZZZZ</code> is the timezone offset from UTC in hours and minutes (HHmm), and <code>XXXXXXXX</code> is a random 32-bit integer in hexadecimal.
+This prevents concurrently running executables from writing to the same log file.

 > <b>Note:</b> This is an MPI program.
 The node with rank zero acts as server.
 All other nodes are clients, requesting jobs from and reporting back to the server node.
 A minimum of two nodes is hence required.